ButzYung/SystemAnimatorOnline/readme.md

 It has a variety of motion tracking options.
 You can choose to track the face, full body, or something in between (any combination of face/body/hands).

 The web app version works on all major web browsers both on desktop and smartphone.
-On browsers supporting both web worker and OffscreenCanvas (e.g. Chrome), it can achieve 60fps visual rendering and 30fps body pose detection on a medicore PC.
+On browsers supporting both web worker and OffscreenCanvas (e.g. Chrome), it can achieve 60fps visual rendering and 30fps body pose detection on a mediocre PC.
 On smartphones with limited processing power, you may want to use limit its usage on face tracking.

 ### 🌐[XR Animator - Web app version](https://sao.animetheme.com/XR_Animator.html)